IoTKETI/Unity_Interworking/README.md

 ## Prerequisite Installation
-1. Decompress the split zip file.
+1. Download and decompress the zip file from Releases on the right.
 2. Visit https://unity.com/kr/download.
 3. Click on [Download for Windows].
 4. Execute [UnityHubSetup.exe].